 As the Glue Code and the Cucumber Scenarioo Plugin were specifically developed and adapted, respectively, they need to be considered as category 5 software (p.129 and 130).

 With this in mind and taking into account the risks as described in the chapter 6.3.2, nothing could be determined, that would make it impossible to validate the OQ Test App and therefore its usage in a GxP environment.
-But quite some efforts will be required for its validation, as it has to be considered as category 5 software as described before.

 Analysis of the OQ Test App/Scenarioo System

 As already described earlier (chapter....), the OQ Test App generates test results and formats them using the Cucumber Scenarioo Plugin in order that the test results can be visualised in Scenarioo.
-The most critical point in respect of the OQ Test App/Scenarioo integration is therefore the correct functioning of the Cucumber Scenarioo Plugin of the OQ Test App.
+The most critical point during the OQ Test App/Scenarioo integration is the correct functioning of the Cucumber Scenarioo Plugin of the OQ Test App.
 With this in mind, the integration of the OQ Test App/Scenarioo System should be part of the validation of the OQ Test App as described in the chapter before.

-Dealing with Updates – Pain Point Glue Code
+OQ Test App Component Updates & Glue Code

 In principle, any change in the software needs a re-validation of the new software version (GAMP5, Figure 4.1 on page 30).
-For both software, the OQ Test App and Scenarioo, this can be fully controlled: It depends on the user needs, when changes in the applications are needed, as both applications are on premise and in full control of the regulated company.
+For both components of the test automation component,(the OQ Test App and Scenarioo), this can be fully controlled: Both applications are on premise and in full control of the regulated company.

-For scenarioo this therefore means that the new version can be validated and installed, when new features would add so much new value to the users that it is worth the required validation efforts of the new Scenarioo version and possibly also the required changes in the cucumber-scenarioo plugin of the OQ Test App.
+For scenarioo this means that the new version can be validated and installed.
+Whenever new features add significant new value to the users that it justifies the required validation efforts..

-The situation of the OQ Test App is a bit different compare to the situation for Scenarioo: For each new OQ of the JBA, changes in the feature files, and more importantly in the glue code, become necessary.
-This means in its consequence that for each OQ the OQ Test App would need to be re-validated as the Glue Code is part of the OQ Test App source code.
+The situation of the OQ Test App is a bit different compared to the situation for Scenarioo: For each new OQ of the JBA, changes in the feature files, and more importantly in the glue code, become necessary.
+This means that for each OQ the OQ Test App would need to be re-validated as the Glue Code is part of the OQ Test App source code.
 Taking into account, that the OQ Test App is a GAMP5 category 5 software, this would lead to considerable validation efforts for which it is not sure, that they could be justified by the expected gain of reduced effort due to the OQ automation.